-- The charges are leveled against the respondent-promoter for violation of directions issued in MahaRERA Order No.46/2023, dated 29.05.2023 and MahaRERA Order No.46A/2023, dated 25.07.2023. - Perused the impugned advertisement on record.
-From reading the said advertisement, it appears it does not contain QR Code.
-It certainly denotes violations of the said mandatory provisions by the respondent. - MahaRERA Order No.46/2023 and 46A/2023 is required to be discussed for deciding that whether there is violation of the same on the part of the respondent.
+- 6. The charges are leveled against the respondent-promoter for violation of directions issued in MahaRERA Order No.46/2023, dated 29.05.2023 and MahaRERA Order No.46A/2023, dated 25.07.2023 and not mentioning the MahaRERA registration number and website address in the advertisement. - 7.
+So far as QR Code is concerned, it can be said MahaRERA Order No.46/2023 and 46A/2023 is required to be discussed for deciding that whether there is violation of the QR Code on the part of the respondent.
 By MahaRERA Order No. 46/2023, dated 29.05.2023, MahaRERA issued following directions to the promoters. - The promoter shall prominently display QR Code on each and every real estate project promotion/advertisement published after "1st August, 2023". - The QR Code must be published in a manner that is legible, readable, and detectable with software application. - The QR Code must be published besides the MahaRERA Registration Number and the Website address.